6DammK9/Quick_SLPK_Server/README.md

 ## Forked by Darren ##
 - Added support on `sublayers` under [Official building I3S spec](https://github.com/Esri/i3s-spec/blob/master/docs/1.8/BSL_ReadMe.md)
-- Hardened some URL pattern checking.
 - Note that **only version 1.x** is supported.
 2.0 is not tested.
 - Use [7zFM](https://www.7-zip.org/download.html) to view the files.
 It supports inline extract and navigate.
 - **Performance is awful**.
-Will rewrite in NodeJS and try to parallelise the REST calls.
+File lock, single thread etc. Will rewrite in NodeJS and try to parallelise the REST calls.

+## Some dull changes ##
+- Hardened some URL pattern checking
+- Removed some static logic, switched to **general error handling**.

 ## Original Description ##